-This article explains the Contract Initiation Fee on Upwork, a one-time fee of up to $14.99 USD that you pay when starting a new Marketplace or Project Catalog contract.
+This article explains the Contract Initiation Fee on Upwork, a one-time fee ranging from $0.99 to $14.99 USD that you pay when starting a new Marketplace or Project Catalog contract.
 The fee is charged when the first payment is made to the freelancer and applies to each new contract, even with freelancers that you have worked with before.
-It appears as a separate line item in transaction history and invoices but does not show on the Weekly Billing Summary.
-The fee is non-refundable after payment, even in cases of disputes, and applies to both freelancers and agencies.
+The fee is non-refundable after payment. - AI helped create this summary

-When you start a new Marketplace or Project Catalog contract, you pay a one-time Contract Initiation Fee of up to $14.99 USD.
+When you start a new Marketplace or Project Catalog contract, you pay a one-time Contract Initiation Fee ranging from $0.99 to $14.99 USD.
 We charge this fee when you make the first payment to a freelancer.

 You’ll pay this fee for each new contract, even if the contract is with a freelancer you’ve worked with before.
 The fee you pay can vary from contract to contract, depending on factors such as contract type, account history, and hiring activity.

-You’ll see the exact fee that you’re paying as a separate line item when you check out.
+With fixed-price contracts, you’ll see the exact fee that you’re paying as a separate line item when you check out.
+For hourly contracts, you'll see the fee amount once the first payment is initiated.
 After you pay the fee, you’ll receive a separate invoice for it, along with any applicable taxes.
 You will also see it as a separate line item in your Transaction History, but it will not appear on your weekly summary.

 Frequently Asked Questions